rapidsai/gpu-bdb/tpcx_bb/queries/q27/README.md

 ```

-Advantages of this implimentation are:
+Advantages of this implementation are:

 - This uses the full context of reviews for ner prediction
 - Avoids host->device->host round trips and is 2.6x times faster

-**Implimentation Details:**
+**Implementation Details:**

-This uses [subword_tokenize](https://docs.rapids.ai/api/cudf/nightly/api.html?highlight=subword_tokenize#cudf.core.column.string.StringMethods.subword_tokenize) on a cudf_series which gives you tokenized tensors
+This uses [subword_tokenize](https://docs.rapids.ai/api/cudf/nightly/api.html?highlight=subword_tokenize#cudf.core.column.string.StringMethods.subword_tokenize) on a cuDF.Series which gives you tokenized tensors

 These tensors with appropiate padding are fed into the model for inference